 FDCPA and Related Claims Lodged Against a Debt Buyer, its Debt Collection Law Firm, and a Related Process Serving Entity

-In 2009, MFY and co-counsel Neighborhood Economic Development Project (NEDAP) and Emery Celli Brinkerhoff & Abady LLP filed this class action complaint alleging that a debt collection law firm, Mel S. Harris and Associates, and a debt-buying entity, Leucadia, and a process serving company, Samserv, purposefully obtain default judgments against consumers in consumer credit transactions in New York City Civil Court by not serving defendants with court papers and obtaining default judgments using fraudulent affidavits of merit.
+In 2009, MFY and co-counsel New Economy Project (formerly NEDAP) and Emery Celli Brinkerhoff & Abady LLP filed this class action complaint alleging that a debt collection law firm, Mel S. Harris and Associates, and a debt-buying entity, Leucadia, and a process serving company, Samserv, purposefully obtain default judgments against consumers in consumer credit transactions in New York City Civil Court by not serving defendants with court papers and obtaining default judgments using fraudulent affidavits of merit.
 Plaintiffs defeated a motion to dismiss in December 2010.
-On September 5, 2012, Jude Denny Chin, United States Court of Appeals for the Second Circuit, who kept the case after he was elevated from the United States District Court for the Southern District of New York, certified the class, which is believed to include some 100,000 New Yorkers.
+On September 5, 2012, Judge Denny Chin, United States Court of Appeals for the Second Circuit, who kept the case after he was elevated from the United States District Court for the Southern District of New York, certified the class, which is believed to include some 100,000 New Yorkers.
 In October 2013, Defendants appealed the class certification decision to the Second Circuit.
 Three Amicus Curiae briefs were filed in support of plaintiffs, authored by the Consumer Financial Protection Bureau (CFPB) and the Federal Trade Commission (FTC), AARP, and New York Legal Assistance Group (NYLAG), urging the Second Circuit to affirm Judge Chin’s class certification decision.
 Oral argument has not been scheduled yet.